Advantages of Prime Lenses For Wedding Photography

 You will learn to “see” in that focal length.

-Like the film director with the 35mm lens around his neck, you will be able to better pre-visualise the scene in front of you with the lens you have on your camera.
-You have learned what things look like with that particular lens so are better able to creatively capture the scene.
+Like the film director with the 35mm lens around his neck, you will pre-visualise the scene in front of you with the lens you have on your camera.
+You have learned what things look like with that particular focal length, you can now capture the scene more creatively.
 Thus you will develop your own look or style much more than using zooms.

 Primes are faster and more intuitive.

-Because you are getting better at pre-visualising you don’t need to zoom, and waste precious time when trying to capture the scene.
-You are just focussing, which will result in more captured moments with better composition.
+Because you are getting better at pre-visualising you don’t need to zoom and waste precious time trying to capture the scene.
+You are just focussing, resulting in more captured moments with better composition.

-The perceived limitation of a fixed length lens actually frees your imagination
+The perceived limitation of a fixed-length lens frees your imagination

-Because you don’t look like a paratrooper with your full frame camera and huge zoom lenses, you will be able to get closer to your subjects.
+Because you don’t look like a paratrooper with your full-frame camera and huge zoom lenses, you will get closer to your subjects.
 Although some of the latest full-frame Sigma Art lenses are not tiny, they are compared to a full-frame zoom lens.
-A smaller camera and lens is less noticeable and more importantly less intimidating to your subjects.
+A smaller camera and lens are less noticeable and more importantly, less intimidating to your subjects.
 I find people accept you more as the photographer and are less likely to look at you when you point a camera their way.

-The biggest advantage of primes is their light gathering ability.
-A prime at f1.4 is gathering 4 times as much light than at f2.8.
-I just don’t use my flashes any more; there is no need, even in winter.
+The biggest advantage of primes is their light-gathering ability.
+A prime at f1.4 gathers 4 times as much light as at f2.8.
+I don’t use my flashes any more; there is no need, even in winter.

 Wide Aperture – Shallower depth of field – More beautiful Bokeh

 At f1.4 you can use your 35mm and isolate any subject in the room at any distance.
-So you can use objects in the foreground and in the background as framing devices.
-At f2.8 these objects have too much definition and distract, rather than become abstract shapes at f1.4 A subject at 85mm and f1.4 will pop your subject with a background of pure colour and shape.
-You just can’t get that look with zooms, especially at the wide end.
+So you can use foreground objects and the background as framing devices.
+At f2.8 these objects have too much definition and distract, rather than become abstract shapes at f1.4.
+A subject at 85mm and f1.4 will pop your subject within a background of pure colour and shape.
+You can’t get that look with zooms, especially at the wide end.

 Primes are sharper

-The latest primes are sharp at f1.4 If you stop them down to f2.8 they will blow your f2.8 zoom out of the water.
+The latest primes are super sharp at f1.4.
+If you stop them down to f2.8 they will blow your f2.8 zoom out of the water.
+Less glass means a less complicated design resulting in a sharper lens.

 Less distortion